Endangered Species Act of 1973: "Critical habitat" may be designated

 The 1973 Act introduced the concept of what is now called "critical habitat" in only one brief passage.
 Section 7 required federal agencies to ensure that actions they authorized, funded, or carried out would not result in "the destruction or modification of habitat of such species which is determined by the Secretary, after consultation as appropriate with affected States, to be critical."
 When the Act was amended in 1978, "critical habitat" was given a definition and basic terms for how it would be determined and used.
 The 1978 amendments also provided for the consideration of economic impacts when designating critical habitat, and provided a mechanism for excluding critical habitat where the benefits of exclusion would outweigh the benefits of designating the area as critical habitat.
 A key distinction in how it is to be determined was summarized in a Congressional Research Service report in 2016:

 Although economic factors are not to be considered in the listing of a species as endangered or threatened, economic factors must be considered in the designation of critical habitat.
 Some habitat areas may be excluded from designation based on such concerns, unless the failure to designate habitat would result in the extinction of the species.

-As will be seen in the "Controversies" section, this provision is sometimes challenging to implement for both scientific and political reasons, as when more than a million acres of critical habitat was proposed in 2024 for the rusty patched bumblebee.
-As of February 2025, 964 critical habitat documents are listed and linked online by the agency.
+As will be seen in the "Controversies" section, this provision is sometimes challenging to implement for both scientific and political reasons, as when more than a million acres of critical habitat was proposed in 2024 for the rusty patched bumblebee and officially adopted in 2026.
+As of June 2026, 995 critical habitat documents pertaining to all species are listed and linked online by the agency.